Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-quiesce-pu.markdown

 *Description:*

-Disable a running Processing Unit for maintenance.
+This command disables a running Processing Unit for maintenance.

 *Input Example:*